EngineHub/WorldEditDocs/source/api/index.rst

 These documents also only cover the latest version of WorldEdit, although old versions may be reached using the navigator in the bottom right.

 To get started with the API, read :doc:`API Concepts <concepts/index>`.
+Some common API usages are documented in :doc:`API Examples <examples/index>`.
 When developing, take note of :doc:`Internal APIs <internal-apis>` to ensure you're using supported APIs.

 .. _Maven repository: https://help.sonatype.com/repomanager3/repository-manager-concepts/an-example---maven-repository-format